Art and Physics

 How This Exhibit Came to Be

 The first element that gave rise to this exhibit started in 1996 when I pulled away from the gallery/art scene to go deep into a contemplative life.
 During this time I would focus and meditate on the variety of scenes before me for 8 to 12 hours a day for most days of the week, studying levels of perception and their relation to the creative process.
 I was fortunate to have a job that paid me to do that.
 Out of this, a rich new way of looking at my world and a new approach to painting arose.
 Besides objects becoming more alive and energetic in my perception, a sense of this world in a dimension and a “unified field” arose.
 I found these perceptions do not subtract from this physical experience but only add to its mystery and wonder.

 The second element that gave rise to the exhibit was a conversation I had with a lady who was telling me that as she was driving through the southwest, the scene before her suddenly burst open, revealing a high energy life force holding and radiating from all the forms of the landscape, and her own being/awareness extended into this energy field, becoming one with it.
 One could say the landscape literally became her Self.
 This is what I call the Unified Field.
 She said the experience was accompanied by a sense of wonder and peace and that what triggered the whole thing was looking at one of my landscape paintings two days before.
-How this is possible I do not know, but it did create in me the desire to share my art with more people so that they, too, perhaps would have a similar experience—an experience that for some could become a pivotal point of change in their lives.
+How this is possible I do not know, but it did create in me the desire to share my art with more people.